 lol I understand how he gets to have smoke/fog, I just don’t get why the effects department decided to make it look like the stage at the beginning of every drag show I’ve ever been to.
 He’s a vampire, not Mount St. Helens.

-shallcallhimsquishy asked: I haven't watched any of White Collar, but I like the other USA shows (Royal Pains, Burn Notice).
+shallcallhimsquishy said: I haven't watched any of White Collar, but I like the other USA shows (Royal Pains, Burn Notice).
 Why do you suggest I watch White Collar?

 I’m still in the middle of watching White Collar for the first time, so it’s hard for me to answer this as well as I’d like, but if I had to give you three good reasons:

-nerdyninjanicole asked: What episode of Vampire Diaries are you on?
+nerdyninjanicole said: What episode of Vampire Diaries are you on?
 What do you think of it so far?